MicrosoftDocs/playfab-docs/playfab-docs/features/authentication/platform-specific-authentication/login-basics-best-practices.md

 ### Third party SDK options

 [LoginWithFacebook](xref:titleid.playfabapi.com.client.authentication.loginwithfacebook), [LoginWithGoogleAccount](xref:titleid.playfabapi.com.client.authentication.loginwithgoogleaccount), [LoginWithWindowsHello](xref:titleid.playfabapi.com.client.authentication.loginwithwindowshello).
 These require a separate **SDK** installed into your game.
-Secure authentication happens within the **3rd party SDK**.
+Secure authentication happens within the 3rd party **SDK**.

-In all **3rd party** options, those services process the login credentials, and you pass a secure token to the appropriate **PlayFab** login method. **PlayFab** remains unaware of the login credentials for those services.
+In all 3rd party options, those services process the login credentials, and you pass a secure token to the appropriate PlayFab login method.
+PlayFab remains unaware of the login credentials for those services.

 ### More best practices

-You should use an appropriate **Anonymous** login for a basic login, and encourage your **Player** to link a recoverable login.
+You should use an appropriate anonymous login for a basic login, and encourage your player to link a recoverable login.
 You should pick any one or more of the recoverable mechanisms with which you are comfortable and familiar.

 > [!TIP]
-> Account recovery only requires *one* recoverable login, so don't pressure your **Player** to use all of them.
+> Account recovery only requires *one* recoverable login, so don't pressure your player to use all of them.

 ## Insecure recoverable login mechanisms

 Yes, this is indeed a thing, and it has a legitimate (if limited) purpose.

-Specifically, [LoginWithGameCenter](xref:titleid.playfabapi.com.client.authentication.loginwithgamecenter) is considered an **insecure login mechanism**, and you should use it with *extreme* care (or not at all).
+Specifically, [LoginWithGameCenter](xref:titleid.playfabapi.com.client.authentication.loginwithgamecenter) is considered an *insecure login mechanism*, and you should use it with *extreme* care (or not at all).

-**GameCenter** is a **secure login** specifically between an **iOS** device and the **GameCenter** service, but unlike **Apple's Identity Verification** service, there is *no* secure authentication option for a 3rd party service like **PlayFab**.
-Even so, some developers are very familiar with **GameCenter** and wish to use it as their recoverable login mechanism.
+**GameCenter** is a secure login specifically between an **iOS** device and the **GameCenter** service, but unlike **Apple's Identity Verification** service, there is *no* secure authentication option for a 3rd party service like PlayFab.
+Even so, some developers are very familiar with **GameCenter**, and wish to use it as their recoverable login mechanism.

-### Good Practice
+### Good practice
-The only *safe* usage of this mechanism is for **Client**-authoritative games with no multiplayer capability.
+The only *safe* usage of this mechanism is for client-authoritative games with *no multiplayer capability*.

-**PlayFab** can be a useful cloud-save option for this type of game using this mechanism.
+PlayFab can be a useful cloud-save option for this type of game using this mechanism.
 All other uses of **LoginWithGameCenter** should be considered *unsafe*.
 Do *not* use this login for *any* kind of game with *any* kind of multiplayer interaction.

 ### Best practice

 *Do not use it*.
 Use a secure recoverable mechanism described in the previous section.
-Even if your game is *safe* today, you may add a feature tomorrow (like **Chat** or **Trading**), which seems innocuous but opens up your **Players** to theft, cheating, and malicious user activity.
+Even if your game is *safe* today, you may add a feature tomorrow (like Chat or Trading), which *seems* innocuous but opens up your players to theft, cheating, and malicious user activity.

 ## Conclusion

-**Anonymous login** is great, and it provides the user with a fully automated login process.
+Anonymous login is great, and it provides the user with a fully automated login process.
 The downside is account recovery, which is sometimes impossible without a recoverable login.

-The following flow-chart describes **anonymous login** followed by adding a recoverable login mechanism.
+The following flow-chart describes anonymous login followed by adding a recoverable login mechanism.

 ![PayFab anonymous login and recoverable login mechanism](../media/tutorials/playfab-anonymous-login-and-recoverable-login.png)